 But we go further than general legislation.
 For example, we do not allow sludge fertilization and we limit the use of straw-shortening agents.

 Since 2010 we have banned sludge fertilization, as it can spread substances that are harmful to the environment and health, such as cadmium, heavy metals and chemicals.
 We don’t believe that the method is sufficiently proven and secured.
 We demand that grain from new fields has not been sludge fertilized in the last three years.

 We have a close dialogue with our farmers about this issue and the vast majority share our opinion and think that this ban is good.
 Our suppliers must be able to show traceability for the grain they deliver, right down to the field.

 Wheat is used for most of the flour in our bread and the wheat we use must not have been treated with straw shortening agents, even if they are permitted in Sweden today.
 Straw shortening agents prevent grain from becoming too long and lying down or going off.

 Rye has long and weaker straws which increases the risk of the farmer’s harvest being ruined.
 Our goal is to use Swedish rye which has not been treated with straw shortening agents.

 We already use some non-straw-shortened rye, but the supply is not large enough and a challenge for anyone using Swedish cereals.

-For several years we have run projects to develop a new type of rye with naturally shorter straws that can withstand the Swedish climate.
-We have our own mill, Lilla Harrie Valskvarn where we run our own initiatives in cooperation with contracted farmers.
+We run projects to develop a new type of rye with naturally shorter straws that can withstand the Swedish climate.
+This is possible because we have our own mill, Lilla Harrie Valskvarn, where we run our own initiatives in cooperation with contracted farmers.